dunstontc/learn-go/code/Kernighan/tgpl/notes/01-Tutorial.md

 After importing a package whose path has multiple components, like `image/color`, we refer to the package with a name that comes from the last component.
 Thus the variable `color.White` belongs to the `image/color` package and `gif.GIF` belongs to `image/gif`.

 A `const` declaration (§3.6) gives names to constants, that is, values that are fixed at compile time, such as the numerical parameters for cycles, frames, and delay.
-Like `var` declarations, `const` declarations may appear at package level (so the names are visible throughout the pack- age) or within a function (so the names are visible only within that function).
+Like `var` declarations, `const` declarations may appear at package level (so the names are visible throughout the package) or within a function (so the names are visible only within that function).
 The value of a constant must be a number, string, or boolean.

 The expressions `[]color.Color{...}` and `gif.GIF{...}` are composite literals (§4.2, §4.4.1), a compact notation for instantiating any of Go's composite types from a sequence of element values.
 Here, the first one is a *slice* and the second one is a *struct*.